telerik/xaml-docs/controls/radmap/features/changing-the-viewport.md

 >tip To learn more about these properties, you can refer to the [Zooming](%slug radmap-features-zoom-modes%) and [Navigation](%slug radmap-features-navigation%) articles.

 In addition, you can utilize the `SetView` method of the RadMap control.
-This method exposes two overloads that will allow you to change the currently viewable area.
+This method exposes two overloads that will allow you to change the currently visible area.

-The first overload will change the viewport, by modifying the ZoomLevel and Center properties, so that the passed `LocationRect` object is completely visible.
+The first overload will change the viewport, by modifying the `ZoomLevel` and `Center` properties, so that the area provided by the `LocationRect` object is completely visible.
 The second parameter is of the type `bool` and it indicates whether the zooming should use the fractional part of the calculated zoom level.

 #### __[C#] Using the first overload of the SetView method in a Click event__
 {{region changing-the-viewport-2}}